reciprocalreviews/reciprocalapp/DESIGN.md

 - [ ] _`minter`_: Create new tokens within the source's currency, to address token scarcity in the community.
 This functionality should provide guidance on best practices, including warnings about what happens if they create too many tokens.
 For example, there should be a certain number of tokens per scholar in the community at a minimum, but not so many that publishing requires no labor.

 ## Transactions `/source/[id]/transactions`

+> [!IMPORTANT]
+> All functionality below is specific to compensation

 The purpose of this page is to allow for management of all `Transaction`s associated with a `Source`.